-Over the past few months in both our Warren and Berkeley Heights chiropractic offices, we have noticed an uptick in patients calling with complaints of sciatica and herniated discs.
+Over the past few months in our Martinsville chiropractic office, we have noticed an uptick in patients calling with complaints of sciatica and herniated discs.
 Many times, patients will use the words interchangeably as they are not exactly sure what each means.

 Luckily for you (but not me) I have experience with both sciatica and herniated discs so I understand what each is, how they feel, and how to know what the difference between the two actually is.

 A herniated disc is when the inside of the spinal disc protrudes outside of its normal space and can cause symptoms such as back pain, leg pain, numbness, tingling, and even muscle weakness.

 To understand what a herniated disc really is, it’s a good idea to understand the anatomy of the disc and where they are located.

 As you can see, the spine is simply bones stacked on one another, connected by the spinal joints.
 Between each bone, we have ‘shock absorbers’ called spinal discs.
 Each level of the spine has a spinal disc in between them.